-Mary/History

-Grades 11 and 12 or Law & Leadership
+Mary/History Grades 11, 12

 Students examine the rich history of the state of Maryland from its founding in 1634 to the present.
 The course focuses on the overarching social themes of economics, politics, and class as they apply to major historical time periods.
 Topics covered include Maryland's role as tobacco colony, in Revolutionary, Civil, and World Wars, as well as during the Civil Rights movement.
 The history of the city of Baltimore is also a major topic of the course.